byrzhm/build-a-riscv-chip-from-scratch/tutorial/datapath/r-type.md

 <figure><img src="../../.gitbook/assets/r-type.png" alt=""><figcaption></figcaption></figure>

 * _opcode_: partially specifies what instruction it is
-  * Note: This field is equal to <mark style="color:red;">0110011</mark> for all R-Format register-register arithmetic instructions
+  * Note: This field is equal to <mark style="color:red;">0110011</mark> for all R-format register-register arithmetic instructions
 * _funct7 + funct3_: combined with _opcode_, these two fields describe what operation to perform

 \